grandecola/bigqueue/README.md

 memory mapped files with disk. *This is a best effort flush*.
 Elapsed time and number of mutate operations are only checked upon an enqueue/dequeue.

-This is how you can set these options -
+This is how we can set these options:
 ```go
 bq, err := bigqueue.NewQueue("path/to/queue", bigqueue.SetPeriodicFlushOps(2))
 ```